kohtseyoung/F-Score-Capstone-Project/Testing.md

 Comparing the results from above to the original F-Score groupings, it make sense to include F-Score 1-3 as Low F-Score Group due to both low returns and high return volality as seen from the table above (the lowest 3 Sharpe Ratio).
 On the other hand, F-Score 7-9 as High F-Score is also a reasonable basis due to having the top 3 Sharpe Ratio.

 Therefore, although we can reject the null hypothesis as noted from the TukeyHD Test, the original F-Score grouping is still effective in grouping company with high and low returns seperately.
-However, investors can consider including other F-Scores into both groups, specifically 2-3 into Low F-Score and 7 into High F-Score in order to enchance returns, based on their risk and return trade-off.
+However, investors can consider including other F-Scores into both groups, specifically 2-3 into Low F-Score and 7 into High F-Score in order to enchance returns, based on their risk and return trade-off preferences.

 ### Hypothesis 3